The Stepfather (1987 film): Plot

 Curious about Stephanie's stepfather, who has refused to meet him, Dr. Bondurant makes an appointment with Jerry under an assumed name, saying he wants to buy a house.
 During their meeting, Bondurant asks too many personal questions and Jerry realizes that Bondurant is not who he says he is.
-Believing Bondurant is investigating him, Jerry beats him to death, puts him in Bondurant's car, and sets the car on fire.
+Believing Bondurant is investigating him, Jerry beats him to death with a plank, puts him in Bondurant's car, and sets the car on fire.
 Jerry later informs Stephanie of Bondurant's death, claiming he was in a car accident, and succeeds in bonding with her.
 However, Jerry's newfound relationship with his stepdaughter is cut short when he catches her kissing her boyfriend Paul.
 Jerry angrily accuses Paul of attempting to rape Stephanie, driving Paul away.
 Stephanie also runs off when Susan says Jerry is her father, which she angrily denies, causing Susan to slap her.
 That incident also drives Jerry to anger.
 The next day, Jerry quits his job and starts creating a new identity for himself in another town.
-He begins courting another widow while planning to get rid of Susan and Stephanie.
+He begins courting another single mother while planning to murder Susan and Stephanie.

 Having figured out the town where Jerry could be living, Jim begins going door to door in search of his former brother-in-law.
 After Jim stops by, Susan phones the real estate agency to tell Jerry that someone was looking for him, only to be informed that Jerry quit several days ago.
 Susan asks Jerry about this, but while explaining himself to Susan, he confuses his identities.
 Realizing his mistake, Jerry bashes Susan on the head with the phone and pushes her down the basement stairs.
 Assuming Susan is dead, Jerry sets out to kill Stephanie.